 Data Synthesis

-In this notebook we'll demonstrate how causal-validation
+In this notebook we'll demonstrate how causal-validation can be used to simulate

 synthetic datasets.
 We'll start with very simple data to which a static treatment